 normally have been an EE Type 4 by then.

-and Black 5's & even a K1, these were from North Eastern sheds e.g. Low
+and Black 5's & even a K1, these were from North Eastern

 These often ended up on 16.45 Holyhead to Manchester the

-also used by 6G on occasions on Engineers trains at this time.
+s were also used by 6G on occasions on Engineers trains at this

-hauled trains in the area) well into 1968 - it probably lasted until
+steam hauled trains in the area) well into 1968 - it probably

-Shrewsbury to Chester to connect with the "Irish Mail"; in the
+from Shrewsbury to Chester to connect with the "Irish Mail"; in

 the South West running late.